May 5-8, 2022

 Throughout the rewilding retreat, we will collectively tend an altar.
 There, we’ll honor goddesses from various traditions, the animistic elementals, as well as the essential female archetypes of maiden, mother, matriarch and crone.
 Specifically, our altar-tending will include making offerings, prayers, and other rituals based on the backgrounds and training of our instructors.
 The women who lead these ritual practices will be speaking and teaching from their own cultural identities and acting from a place of honoring, with permission and respect.

 All are welcome, regardless of your personal beliefs and practices

 Students are invited to participate as they feel moved, and nobody will be pressured to do anything that doesn’t feel right to them.

 Most class sessions will include a hands-on project or craft, along with an in-depth discussion of its personal and cultural significance.
 Part of the magic of rewilding is the weaving together of our physical, emotional, spiritual, and intellectual bodies.
 For this reason, we’ll be working on projects that embody and explore essential aspects of our womanhood.

 Skills and subjects we will explore, in a relaxed atmosphere that honors both ambition and repose

 Each of the four days, we will gather for morning and afternoon sessions.
 As we approach skills and projects, we’ll begin by weaving in the cultural significance of each one.
 As we learn and practice together, there will be plenty of space for discussion and sharing.
-There will be one evening session that will take place around the fire.
+During the weekend, one evening session will take place around the fire.
 We vary the content of this class each year to allow for women to return to the class, and to accommodate our current passions.
 This is what we will dive into this year: